vehoug/gloom-rs/README.md

 To automatically make an archive (`source.zip`) ready for uploading to blackboard:

-* Make sure any extra assets or resources you have might have added are located in the `resources` folder
+* Make sure any extra assets or resources you might have added are located in the `resources` folder
 * Then run either:
-	* `create_code_archive_for_blackboard_LINUX.sh`
+	* `./create_code_archive_for_blackboard_LINUX.sh`
 	* `create_code_archive_for_blackboard_WINDOWS.bat`.

-This script will explicitly ignore the `target` folder, and two files given as a handout for exercise 3, to save space:
+This zip script will explicitly ignore the `target` folder, and the following two of the files given as a handout for exercise 3 (just to save space):

 * `resources/helicopter.obj`
 * `resources/lunarsurface.obj`